-Our Grey Fleet Management Service ensures your drivers using their own vehicles are subject to regular unobtrusive compliance checking as recommended by the Health and Safety at Work Act.
+Our Grey Fleet (Owner drivers) Management Service ensures your drivers using their own vehicles are subject to regular unobtrusive compliance checking as recommended by the Health and Safety at Work Act.

 The questions you need to ask are:

 Do you really know how many of your employees use their own vehicle to carry out business journeys?

 Are their vehicles legally on the road and roadworthy with a current MOT and Vehicle Excise Duty?